An Introduction to Content Security Policy (CSP)

 Via meta tags in your HTML

 Although they’re slightly more complex to set up than meta tags, HTTP headers are the preferred approach.
-There are numerous ways to accomplish this; for example setting them on your web server, by using middleware, or by setting them programmatically as required, for example on a per-route basis.
+There are numerous ways to accomplish this; for example setting them on your web server, by using middleware, or by setting them programmatically as required, for a per-route basis.

-Here’s an example of setting up CSP headers in an Express.js application, using the Simple CSP package:
+Here’s an example of setting up CSP headers in an Express.js application using the Simple CSP package:

 var express = require('express');